-2.2 A decision tree to assess the suitability of reference sites time window (which is valid worldwide except for the areas affected by the Fukushima-Daiichi fallout), any temporal variation of the 137Cs content should be attributable to different forms of soil disturbance or to artefacts in the preparation/measurement of the samples.
-The potential causes of the spatial and temporal variation in the 137Cs total inventories and depth profiles are examined through a decision tree which includes three main nodes (Figure 2).
+Our aim is to We evaluated assess-the suitability of the reference sites by analyzing for in addition to the spatial variability the a possible temporal variation of the 137Cs inventory.
+Given the assumption that no additional deposition of 137Cs occurred at the sites during the investigated time window (which is valid worldwide except for the areas affected by the Fukushima-Daiichi fallout), any temporal variation of the 137Cs content should be attributable to different forms of soil disturbance or to artefacts in the preparation/measurement of the samples.
+The potential causes of the spatial and temporal variation in the

+137Cs total inventories and depth profiles are examined through a decision tree which includes threesix main nodes (Figure 2).